Weather Averages for Malta in January

 Malta has a moderately humid climate thanks to the surrounding seas, with average relative humidity of 79% during the winter months, falling to 69% in mid-summer, though the humidity is low compared with most tropical resorts.
 The rain of the winter months is sometimes thundery, with a mean of 5 or 6 days per month with thunder during winter, but thunder is very rare during the dry summer months.

 The mean sea temperature varies between 16°C in late winter and early spring, with a minimum in February and March, and 26°C during August, which makes diving and snorkelling attractive during summer and early to mid autumn.

-Weather hazards are generally rare, but crop up occasionally.
-On the 15th January 2013, a damaging hailstorm affected much of northern and eastern Malta and caused damage to cars and solar heaters.
-Snow has been observed on rare occasions in January, most recently on the 31st January 1962, and previously in 1858 and 1905.
+Serious weather hazards are rare in Malta, but they do crop up every now and then.
+On January 15th 2013, a damaging hailstorm affected much of northern and eastern Malta, causing damage to cars and solar heaters.
+Snow has been observed on rare occasions in January, most recently on January 31st in 1962 and previously in 1858 and 1905.

 Dates for the diary

 January is generally a quiet time in Malta, with very little in the way of events and festivals.
 January 1st is New Year’s Day – a public holiday celebrated all across the island.
 Almost all shops, supermarkets and banks will be closed on this day, as families spend quality time together.